top of page

 Research Progress

 A recent example of this commitment is the state’s $150 million investment in a new translational research center (TRC) at the Medical College of Georgia.
 Designed to foster collaboration and accelerate innovation, the facility provides modern, flexible space that allows researchers to work across disciplines and drive breakthroughs in medicine.
 This investment is part of an overarching commitment and strategy to strengthen the foundations of research across the state of Georgia.
-By attracting top-tier talent, Georgia medical school graduates will have higher quality residencies from which to choose from.
+By attracting top-tier talent, Georgia medical school graduates will have higher quality residencies from which to choose.

 706-830-8239